⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 💰 How 1876.HK Makes Money

-• Engages in the brewing, importing, marketing, distribution, and sale of a diverse portfolio of beer brands across the Asia Pacific region.
+• Budweiser Brewing Company APAC Limited engages in the brewing, importing, marketing, distribution, and selling of a diverse range of beer brands.

-• Key brands include global leaders like Budweiser, Stella Artois, Corona, alongside strong regional brands such as Harbin, Hoegaarden, and Cass.
+• The company offers a comprehensive portfolio including globally recognized brands like Budweiser, Stella Artois, and Corona, alongside strong local brands such as Harbin, Hoegaarden, and Cass.

 Revenue Breakdown